Naman0929/AI-shopping-assistant/README.md

 * StableVITON (Future Integration)
 A cutting-edge virtual try-on model considered for enhancing user experience by visually simulating recommended outfits on dummy avatars.

-## 💡 Bonus Tip

-If you like this project, consider starring ⭐ the repo or contributing via issues or PRs!